 In relation to children where Care Proceedings are being considered to secure the child's placement, see also Care and Supervision Proceedings and the Public Law Outline.

-If a foster or residential placement is required, the relevant procedure to be followed, including the need to hold a Placement Planning Meeting, will be found in the Placements in Foster Care Procedure or for residential care see the Placements Manual for Commissioned Placements.
+If a foster or residential placement is required, the relevant procedure to be followed, including the need to hold a Placement Planning Meeting together with other associated arrangements, will be found in the Placements in Foster Care Procedure.

 Where a decision is made to pursue a Looked After placement with a relative or friend (or the child's placement with a relative or friend is judged to be a Looked After placement), an immediate assessment of the relative/friend must be undertaken.
-See Placements with Connected Persons Procedure.
+See Kinship Care Policy.

 For secure placements, see Placements in Secure Accommodation on Welfare Grounds Procedure.

-For placements outside the local authority area, see Placements Manual for Commissioned Placements.
+For placements outside the local authority area, see Out of Area Placements Procedure.